Interpreting systems of continuity equations in spaces of probability measures through PDE duality: Acknowledgments

 \section{Acknowledgments}

-The research of JAC and DGC was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
+The research of JAC and DGC was supported by the Advanced Grant Nonlocal\--CPD (Non\-local PDE\-s for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
 JAC was partially supported by EPSRC grant numbers EP/T022132/1 and EP/V051121/1.
-DGC was partially supported by grant PGC2018-098440-B-I00 from the Ministerio de Ciencia, Innovación y Universidades of the Spanish Government.
+DGC was partially supported by grant { RYC2022-037317-I, PID2021-127105NB-I00, } PGC2018-098440-B-I00 from the Ministerio de Ciencia, Innovación y Universidades of the Spanish Government. \\

+\textbf{Data Availability statement.} The manuscript has no associated data.\\ \textbf{Conflict of interest.} On behalf of all authors, the corresponding author states that there is no conflict of interest.